adamzapior/adamzapior/README.md

 ## 👋 Hi, I'm Adam

-I am aspiring junior iOS developer with prior experience in banking and sales.
-My immediate goal is to further hone my skills in Swift and find employment as an iOS developer.
-I am open to all opportunities that will allow me to gain my first commercial experience.
+I am aspiring iOS developer with prior experience in banking and sales.
+My immediate goal is to further hone my skills in mobile development.

 ## 📱 Projects